Resources For Writers, Editors, and TTRPG Creators

 Sin and Syntax by Constance Hale (Writing and Editing).

-The Emotion Thesaurus By Angela Ackerman & Becca Puglisi (Reference Guide).
+The Emotion Thesaurus by Angela Ackerman & Becca Puglisi (Reference Guide).

 Revising Your Novel: First Draft to Finished Draft by Janice Hardy (Writing and Revising).